• Skip to primary navigation

 Summary

 Hybrid systems merging quantum computing with classical computers are expected to be necessary to realize the full potential of quantum methods.
-That will involve developing hybrid hardware environments connecting the quantum and classical computing worlds and developing hybrid quantum-classical computing algorithms to make effective use of those complex hybrid computing environments.
+That will involve developing hybrid hardware environments connecting the quantum and classical computing worlds and developing hybrid quantum-classical computing algorithms to use those complex hybrid computing environments effectively.
 As shown, numerous research and development teams are working on various aspects of creating these hybrid quantum/classical computing systems.

 References